Baden-Powell House: Baden-Powell collection

-For a number of years a notable collection of Baden-Powell memorabilia was displayed for visitors in 'The story of B-P' exhibition.
-This included many drawings and letters by Baden-Powell himself, such as the original of his Last Message to Scouts, Laws for me when I am old and several first editions of his books.
-The exhibition also displayed the original painting by David Jagger, as presented to Baden-Powell on 29 August 1929 at the 'Coming of Age' 3rd World Scout Jamboree.
-This painting, a personal favourite of Baden-Powell, is often used in publications throughout the Scout movement.
-The Baden-Powell memorabilia was later moved to the headquarters for Scouting in the UK, Gilwell Park and was instead replaced with a number of smaller displays available to the public in the reception area showing some traditional Scouting skills.
+For a number of years a notable collection of Baden-Powell memorabilia was on display in the building, in an exhibition titled The Story of B-P. This included many drawings and letters by Baden-Powell himself, such as the original of his "Last message to Scouts", "Laws for me when I am old" and several first editions of his books.
+The exhibition also included David Jagger's original portrait of Baden-Powell, presented to its subject on 29 August 1929 at the "Coming of Age" 3rd World Scout Jamboree.
+This painting, a personal favourite of Baden-Powell's, is often used in publications throughout the Scouting movement.
+The Baden-Powell memorabilia was later moved to Gilwell Park, the headquarters for Scouting in the United Kingdom, and was replaced with a number of smaller displays on public view in the reception area showing some traditional Scouting skills.

-A nearly three-metre high statue of Baden-Powell, at the time the only granite statue in London, sculpted by his personal friend Don Potter, was unveiled on 12 July 1961 by the Duke of Gloucester as part of the official opening.
-It was located outside the main entrance to the building for the duration of its time owned by the Scout Association and was moved in August 2021 to Gilwell Park.
+A nearly three metre–high statue of Baden-Powell, sculpted by his friend Don Potter, was unveiled on 12 July 1961 by the Duke of Gloucester as part of the official opening of Baden-Powell House.
+It was located outside the main entrance for the duration the Scout Association's ownership of the building, and was moved in August 2021 to Gilwell Park.